ShakilaRavimal/DecisionTree/README.md

 # DecisionTree

-Decision Tree algorithm is writtten in pure C++
+The Decision Tree algorithm is written entirely in C++.
+I'm doing this for my own academic objectives, therefore the algorithm may contain some inconsistencies.